Advocacy for Zero Hunger

 In this evolving scenario, business as usual is no longer an option for the World Food Programme (WFP).
 The urgent and lasting solutions needed to achieve Zero Hunger require changes in policy and practice at the global, regional, national and local levels.
 WFP actively advocates for these changes – including in various platforms and forums such as the World Economic Forum, Nutrition for Growth, G7, G20, the United Nations General Assembly, the High Level Political Forum and others – to promote quick and appropriate humanitarian response, ensure access to safe, nutritious and sufficient food, build resilience, provide food security, promote inclusive economic growth and development and advance the SDGs, particularly SDG 2.

-WFP’s areas of focus for advocacy include: Zero Hunger, nutrition, climate change, conflict, humanitarian access, school feeding and children’s nutrition, cash transfers and social protection, innovation, gender equality and women’s empowerment, empowerment of smallholder farmers, agricultural, rural and local economic development, and food waste.
+WFP’s areas of focus for advocacy include Zero Hunger, nutrition, climate change, conflict, humanitarian access, school feeding and children’s nutrition, cash transfers and social protection, innovation, gender equality, women’s empowerment, empowerment of smallholder farmers, agricultural, rural and local economic development, and food waste.

 WFP advocacy priorities for reaching Zero Hunger

 WFP believes that all children, especially the most vulnerable, have a right to receive food in schools to ensure that malnutrition and hunger do not hinder their education and human capital development.
 WFP draws on its experience implementing school feeding programmes in more than 100 countries over the past six decades to advocate for policy and practice change that will allow it and other partners to reach the 73 million school-aged children living in extreme poverty who are currently not receiving food at school.